-Not all EVOO is created equal
+Not all EVOO is created equal!

 Believe it or not, olive oil is among the world’s foods with the longest history.
-Olive trees are native to Africa, the Middle East and the Mediterranean, virtually mirroring the path of humankind and the development of early civilization.
+Olive trees are native to Africa, the Middle East, and the Mediterranean.
+Virtually mirroring the path of humankind and the development of early civilization.

 The process of cold pressing olives to extract this versatile plant-based oil dates back 3,000 years.
-Early records show olive oil was valued as a food, a medicine, and even a lamp fuel by our ancestors.
+Early records show olive oil was valued as a food, medicine, and even a lamp fuel by our ancestors.

 Over time, olive trees were introduced to new geographical areas as society settled in distant lands.
 In the U.S., the majority of EVOO is imported from Spain or Italy.